ConnorDeMeyer/ECS/README.md

 When Deserializing, the amount of data it takes from the stream should be the same as the data it puts into the stream when Serializing.
 Whenever this doesn't apply an exception will be thrown.

-**Inputed streams should be used in binary mode**
+**Streams should be used in binary mode**

 ## Reflection

 inside the `TypeInformation\reflection.h` contains various functions that will convert Types to `std::string_view` and `uint32_t` at compile time. which can be used with `std::unordered_maps` to create simple type mapping and is used at various times in this framework.

-Because Serialization requires some form of previous setup before the Deserialization happens, it is neccesary to register the existance of Components and Systems using static variables.
-The `TypeInformation\TypeInfoGenerator.h` header file contains various helper objects that will generate the neccesary data without much trouble.
+Because Serialization requires some form of previous setup before the Deserialization happens, it is necessary to register the existence of Components and Systems using static variables.
+The `TypeInformation\TypeInfoGenerator.h` header file contains various helper objects that will generate the necessary data without much trouble.
 The following can be used:
  - `RegisterClass<Component> any_name()`: Will create some type information and make it possible for views to be added at the Deserialization stage.
  - `RegisterChildClass<Base, Inhereted> any_name()`: Will mark the types as child and parent and will then generate Sub Systems whenever the base class is used in a System.
 You may also use the `Cast()` function which replaces the `dynamic_cast()` that is disabled.
  - `RegisterSystem<System> any_name(const SystemParameters&)`: Will register the System using the System Parameters.
 It will then be able to add the System to a registry using the name in the System Parameters.